50 Worst Health Mistakes You're Making

 As we age, issues like chronic pain and depression can creep in.
 Likewise, treating them with a drink or two can lead to alcoholism.
 The effects worsen as you get older, according to the National Institute On Aging, and can lead to "some kinds of cancer, liver damage, immune system disorders, and brain damage."

-Recommendation: Remember that alcohol isn’t medicine.
-If you’re a woman who needs to have more than one drink a day, or a man who regularly drinks more than two daily, talk to your doctor.
+The Remedy Rx: Remember that alcohol isn't medicine.
+If you're a woman who needs to have more than one drink a day, or a man who regularly drinks more than two daily, talk to your doctor.

 You Might Have An STI—And Not Know It